-Applicants must use the electronic file conventions included in both the RFP and the business plan Requirements.

-- Request headings and numbering must be used. - Responses should include page numbers at the bottom of the page.
+- Applicants must use the electronic file conventions included in both the RFP and the Business Plan Requirements. - Request headings and numbering are required. - Responses should include page numbers at the bottom of the page.
 The notation should be the response number followed by the page number for that response.
 For example, the 4th page of the 11th RFP request would be numbered "Response 11-4." - The Institute does not have specific text formatting requirements.
-In general, an 11 or 12 point sans-serif font (e.g., Calibri, Arial, etc.) is recommended but not required.
+The Institute recommends but does not require an 11-12 point sans-serif font (e.g., Calibri, Arial, etc.).

 NOTE: For requests containing templates provided on the Institute's website, such as the budget template, applicants must use the most current version available on the website as of the RFP year.
-The Institute will not accept submissions that use outdated templates.
+The Institute will not accept submissions using outdated templates.